-When you have an addiction but don’t take your usual dose of Xanax, you don’t feel normal and can’t function well.
+When you have an addiction but do not take your usual dose of Xanax, you do not feel normal and can not function well.
 Instead, you experience Xanax withdrawal symptoms as your body goes into a shock-like state.
 You likely have mental disturbances and physical pain.
 Some life-threatening complications may even develop.

 Xanax Withdrawal Symptoms

 Xanax causes some of the most dangerous withdrawal symptoms among benzodiazepines (benzos).
 Also, the drug is more than ten times as strong as Klonopin and Valium.
 It has a short half-life, so it leaves the body faster than longer-acting benzos.

 Because of these facts, Xanax has a high potential for addiction.
 Some people develop tolerance and experience withdrawal in just a few weeks.
 If you take it for longer than that and abuse the drug, your withdrawal experience may be severe.

 Xanax withdrawal symptoms usually manifest in a few hours and occur suddenly.
 The most common include headaches, nausea, vomiting, insomnia, poor concentration, and muscle aches.
 Others include sweating, uncontrolled shaking, and weight loss.
 Heart palpitations, panic attacks, seizures, and suicidal thoughts can also occur.

 Some of these symptoms do not sound life-threatening, and they are not on their own.
 It is the domino effect that they cause that makes them dangerous.
 For instance, vomiting can lead to choking in your sleep or a lung infection.
 Both of these can lead to death.